kjans123/ImageProcessorS18/README.md

 gunicorn --bind 0.0.0.0:5000 ProcessServer:app
 ```
 ## App
 Use this [link](http://cps_imageprocessors18.surge.sh/) to simply utilize the already deployed version of the app.
-However, if you wish to make edits and run the app locally follow the proceeding steps:
+However, if you wish to make edits and run the app locally, follow the next steps:

-To run the app locally first make sure you are within the frontend folder
+To run the app locally first make sure you are within the ```frontend``` folder
 ```
 cd frontend
 ```